kandula-rakesh/cs7810_Group1/deliverables/axioms.md

 ### Axioms
 * `Accomodation SubClassOf hasID some xsd:integer` <br />
-"An accomodation has an ID represented by an integer value"
+"An accomodation has max one ID represented by an integer value"
 * `Accomodation SubClassOf hasName some xsd:string` <br />
-"An accomodation has a name represented by a string value"
+"An accomodation has max one name represented by a string value"
 * `Accomodation SubClassOf hasDetails some Details` <br />
 "An accomodation has some details"
 * `Accomodation SubClassOf hasReviews some Reviews` <br />